JamesHovious/django-cms-demo/README.rst

 django CMS Demo
 ===============

+django-cms is an awesome way to build your sites.
+However setting up the environment/dependancies can frustrate you to the point that you give up.
+This project is made to minimize the amount of configuration needed, so you can get right to coding!

+There *is* some configuration to be done, but this project makes it much less painful.

 A demo site that shows a simple django CMS setup.
 I've included the sqlite database and some media into the project to make it easier to see how django CMS works.